 The Nominations Committee is responsible for assisting the Board of Directors in, among other things, effecting Board organization, membership and function, including: identifying qualified Board nominees; and effecting the organization, membership and function of Board committees, including composition and recommendation of qualified candidates and reviewing the Company's Corporate Governance Guidelines.
 The Nominations Committee shall identify and evaluate the qualifications of all candidates for nomination for election as directors.
-Potential nominees are identified by the Board of Directors based on the criteria, skills and qualifications that have been recognized by the Nominations Committee.
-While our nomination policy does not prescribe specific diversity standards, the Nominations Committee and its independent members seek to identify nominees who have a variety of perspectives, professional experience, education, difference in viewpoints and skills, and personal qualities that will result in a well-rounded Board of Directors.
-The Nominations Committee committee operates under a written charter, which is posted on our website at www.nwbio.com/board-committee-charters/.
+Potential nominees are identified by the Board of Directors based on the criteria, skills and qualifications that have been recognized by the Nominations Committee and its independent members seek to identify nominees who have a variety of perspectives, professional experience, education, difference in viewpoints and skills, and personal qualities that will result in a well-rounded Board of Directors.
+The Nominations Committee operates under a written charter, which is posted on our website at www.nwbio.com/board-committee-charters/.